ibm-cloud-docs/cloud-object-storage/object-fine-grain.md

 	}
 	_, e := client.PutObjectLockConfiguration(putObjectLockConfigurationInput)

-	// Reading the objectlock configuration set on the bucket. getObjectLockConfigurationInput := new(s3.GetObjectLockConfigurationInput)
+	// Reading the objectlock configuration that is set on the bucket. getObjectLockConfigurationInput := new(s3.GetObjectLockConfigurationInput)
 	getObjectLockConfigurationInput.Bucket = aws.String(bucketName)
 	response, e := client.GetObjectLockConfiguration(getObjectLockConfigurationInput)